WordPress: Key developers

 Matt Mullenweg and Mike Little were co-founders of the project.
-The core lead developers include Helen Hou-Sandí, Dion Hulse, Mark Jaquith, Matt Mullenweg, Andrew Ozz, and Andrew Nacin.
+Current key people are listed on WordPress's Web site.

 WordPress is also developed by its community, including WP tester, a group of volunteers who test each release.
 They have early access to nightly builds, beta versions, and release candidates.
-Errors are documented in a special mailing list or the project's Trac tool.
+Errors are documented via a mailing list and the project's Trac tool.

 Though largely developed by the community surrounding it, WordPress is closely associated with Automattic, the company founded by Matt Mullenweg.

 WordPress Foundation

 WordPress Foundation is a non-profit organization that was set up to support the WordPress project.
 The purpose of the organization is to guarantee open access to WordPress's software projects forever.
 As part of this, the organization owns and manages WordPress, WordCamp, and related trademarks.
 In January 2010, Matt Mullenweg formed the organization to own and manage the trademarks of WordPress project.
 Previously – from 2006 onwards – Automattic acted as a short-term owner of the WordPress trademarks.
 From the beginning, he intended later to place the WordPress trademarks with the WordPress Foundation, which did not yet exist in 2006 and which eventually took longer to set up than expected.